MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventcreate.md

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the event with the parent WDF device object (TBD???).
+TBD - Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the event with the parent WDF device object.

 ### -param Config